acoli-repo/olia/docs/index.md

 For convenient viewing the ontologies, we provide a partial **[static HTML export](html)** of the [OLiA Reference Model](html), and the [OLiA Discourse Extensions](../discourse/html).
-Note that these do not include Annotation and Linking Models.
+Note that these do not necessarily represent the most up-to-date models.

-For **interactive browsing** the OLiA ontologies, we recommend [Protégé](http://protege.stanford.edu), an ontology browser and editor (available both as web and java edition, the latter requires local installation).
+For **interactive browsing** the OLiA ontologies, we recommend [Protégé](http://protege.stanford.edu), an ontology browser and editor (available both as web and Java edition, the latter requires local installation).
 For browsing the ontologies copy and paste the URLs given below.